There are hundreds of ancient

 Located in South Warwickshire 3 miles North of Shipston-on-Stour.

-The Cotswold village of Armscote is an attractive mellow-stone
+The Cotswolds hamlet of Armscote is an attractive mellow-stone

 village situated no more than three miles from the northern

-edge of the Cotswolds, Windmill Hill, above Ilmington.
+edge of the Cotswolds, Windmill Hill, above the village of Ilmington.
 It

 has a fine Jacobean manor house, very Cotswold in flavour,